Johnson defends energy cost relief package after Sunak warns of more rises ahead

 He added: “I think when it comes to taking huge sums of taxpayers’ money, £9.1 billion, transferring it to help people with the cost of their heating and their energy, everybody can see that that’s a massive commitment.”

-At press conference on Thursday, Mr Sunak announced the package following word from Ofgem the energy regulator, that bills are set to soar by 54% for 22 million households from the beginning of April, adding £693 to the annual bills of a typical household.
+At press conference on Thursday, Mr Sunak announced the package following word from Ofgem the energy regulator, that prices are set to soar by 54% for 22 million households from the beginning of April, adding £693 to the annual costs of a typical household.

+He later rejected calls for a windfall tax on energy companies making profits while customers struggle to pay rising bills.

+The Chancellor told The Martin Lewis Money Show such a levy would “deter investment” in the North Sea, which he said was needed to boost the economy and employment levels.

 Problems for households are compounded by inflation expected to hit 7.25% in April, according to new Bank of England forecasts.